RobuxgamingGamer/MitkoAI/README.md

 # MitkoAI
-MitkoAI is an experimental humanoid artificial intelligence created by Mitko, designed to simulate intelligent conversation and human-like reasoning.
-This project is built for learning, creativity, and future development. ⚠️ Early test model — no safety or moderation systems.
-Do not share personal or sensitive data.
+MitkoAI is an experimental, rule-based assistant built for learning, logic, and testing ideas.
+It includes safety measures and basic protections, but correct behavior, accuracy, and safety are not guaranteed.
+This project is under active development and should be used responsibly and at your own discretion.